Palace of the Soviets: Choice of a site

-In March 1931, the Construction Council chose a compact site in the former Okhotny Ryad Street market, just a few hundred meters north-west from the Kremlin and Red Square.
+In March 1931, the Construction Council chose a compact site in the former Okhotny Ryad Street market, just a few hundred meters (yards) north-west from the Kremlin and Red Square.
 There were no large or otherwise valuable buildings to raze; demolition of existing low-rise buildings and the relocation of their inhabitants required little time or effort.

 Left-wing architectural factions immediately disputed this economically sound choice.
 In April–May the Technical Council reviewed various alternatives and confirmed the selection of the Okhotny Ryad site.

 Molotov and Voroshilov thought differently.
 On 25 May, the Politburo, advised by Molotov and Voroshilov, voted in favor of the Cathedral of Christ the Saviour site.
 Hannes Meyer and the ASNOVA supported this option.
 Iofan had secretly studied all the alternatives beforehand and was quite comfortable with the cathedral site.
 It required extensive demolition and presented so far unknown technical challenges, but it was the largest site and it formed a tight visual ensemble with Iofan's House on the Embankment.
 Most of the Technical Council disagreed.
 On 30 May, they recommended the sites in Zaryadye or Bolotnaya Square as second-best alternatives; the cathedral site was ranked least acceptable.
 Tired of insubordination, Voroshilov invited the stubborn professionals to a meeting with Stalin.
 On 2 June 1931, Stalin, Molotov, Kaganovich, Voroshilov, Meyer and eight selected architects from the Technical Council convened in the Kremlin, where Stalin presented his arguments in favor of the cathedral site.
 Kaganovich feared the destruction of an Orthodox shrine would spark an antisemitic backlash and suggested a site in Sparrow Hills, but Stalin's viewpoint prevailed.

 Historians disagree over the interpretation of this meeting.
 According to Kuznetsov, the decision had not yet been finalized, and the architects could still propose other sites.
 According to Sona Hoisington, the decision was final, but its main objective was not the palace but the destruction of the cathedral, with the project being a purely political statement, made without prior feasibility studies and completely disregarding the economics.
 According to Chmelnizki, the decision was final; it was the first step in the development of Stalinist architecture.
 On 5 June 1931, the outcome was sealed by the Politburo.
 In December the stripped hulk of the cathedral was publicly blown up.
 The Okhotny Ryad site was also demolished for the construction of the STO Building (1932–1935) and Arkady Mordvinov's residential block on Tverskaya Street (1937–1939).

 The idea of destroying cultural heritage was not a novelty to the Soviet regime, as in the period between 1927 and 1940, the number of Orthodox Churches in the Soviet Union fell from 29,584 to less than 500 (1.7%) as a result of demolitions or conversions into secular buildings.